Video & Sound Editing

 - Technical help is available during daytime CDA opening hours.

-Working in the rooms
+Working in the Suites

 - The video and sound editing rooms are only to be used for class-related projects using precisely video or sound (you will be asked to leave if you are not working on a audio or video related project) and require good graphics, speakers and a fast computer.